Orbital Tumors Capillary Hemangioma

 • occlusion of the visual axis

-• inducement of astigmatism (related to position of tumor) and or myopia which may possibly lead to amblyopia; refractive error may possibly persist even after resolution of tumor
+• inducement of astigmatism (related to position of tumor) and or myopia which might lead to amblyopia; refractive error might persist even after resolution of tumor

 • Differential diagnosisImaging